 10 Years of Beast’s Fiction and Fact Album: Members Review

 Beast, for me, the ultimate boy group.
-While they might be not as close as BTS or SHINee (yes, it showed during Beast’s idol shows), in my opinion, they are an ideal boy group when it comes to talent and performance.
+While the members might be not as close as BTS or SHINee (yes, it showed during Beast’s idol shows), in my opinion, they are an ideal boy group when it comes to talent and performance.
 Beast’s Fiction and Fact highlighted everything the members could offer, from songwriting, dancing, choreography, and topnotch vocals, more than any of their other EPs and albums could have.

-Yang Yoseob has always been the group’s go-to vocals and representative to idol group contests at that time as he had impeccable vocals that can reach the highest notes.
+Yang Yoseob has always been the group’s go-to vocals and representative to idol group contests at that time as he has impeccable vocals that can reach the highest notes.
 His impressive vocal ability and aegyo nature amassed a lot of fans for himself and the group.
-His solo albums were a success.
+His solo albums were also a success.

 Unfortunately, in 2019, Junhyung left HIGHLIGHT because of his involvement in the K-Pop sex crimes scandal.

-Lastly, Son Dongwoon, the group’s maknae (youngest member), had a hard time following through with the other huge members but improved his craft in no time.
+Lastly, Son Dongwoon, the group’s maknae (youngest member), had a hard time following through with the other “huge” members but improved his craft in no time.
 I’ll talk more about him later.

 ‘Fiction and Fact’ Album Review

 If you’re the ultimate pop, soul, and R&B lover, you would always love an album like Fiction and Fact.